irfansharif/irfansharif.github.io/content/books/_index.md

 <book>
 On Writing: A Memoir of the Craft
 <span class="marginnote">
-Mostly autobiographical but also a fun foray into what an "expert" POV in a domain I have no idea about (popular fiction writing) is like.
+Mostly autobiographical but also a fun foray into what an 'expert' POV in a domain I have no idea about (popular fiction writing) is like.
 Also picked up an actual book of his, which was meh.
 </span>